 - Living Will

-Trust & Will can also provide you with HIPPA Authorization and a Living Will as stand-alone documents.
+Trust & Will can also provide you with HIPAA Authorization and a Living Will as stand-alone documents.

-If you want your assets to be distributed at a certain time (e.g., after the beneficiary turns 25), in increments (e.g., $25,000 per year for four years), or to designate what your money can be used for (e.g., only to purchase a home, or only for education expenses), you need a trust.
+If you want your assets to be distributed at a certain time (for example, after the beneficiary turns 25) or in increments (such as $25,000 per year for four years), or if you want to designate what your money can be used for (e.g., only to purchase a home or only for education expenses), you need a trust.

 A will does not have the power to enforce any of the aforementioned stipulations.
-Assets in your will are distributed in lump-sum once the probate court process is over.
+Assets in your will are distributed in lump-sum once the probate court process is complete.

 How Trust & Will Works

 Given all these legal concepts, you might be thinking that setting up an estate plan with Trust & Will is a tedious, hours-long process.
 It’s not.